jonathanhogg/flitter/docs/language.md

 is already present, or do nothing otherwise.

-Block indentation below a node is a binary operation that evaluates the indented expressions as a sequence and then appends each node in the resulting vector to the node (or nodes) above.
+Block indentation below a node is a binary operation that evaluates the indented expressions as a sequence and then appends each node in the result vector to the node above.

 For example: